ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

     oc new-app python:latest~https://github.com/ibm-cloud-architecture/refarch-reefer-ml.git --context-dir=simulator --name reefersimulator
     ```

-    Then to track the build progress:
+    Then to track the build progress, look at the logs of the build pod:
     ```
     oc logs -f bc/reefersimulator
     ```